Jadenk28/VoidStrike-Nexus/README.md

 # VoidStrike-Nexus
-This is a website I'm currently working on that will be aim towards video games
+This is a video game website I'm currently working on.
+Right now it's a static front-end website utilizing HTML/CSS